veaba/tensorflow-docs/docs/tf.keras/metrics/SensitivityAtSpecificity.md

 ## Class SensitivityAtSpecificity
 Computes the sensitivity at a given specificity.
 ### Aliases:
-- Class tf.compat.v1.keras.metrics.SensitivityAtSpecificity
+- Class `tf.compat.v1.keras.metrics.SensitivityAtSpecificity`
-- Class tf.compat.v2.keras.metrics.SensitivityAtSpecificity
+- Class `tf.compat.v2.keras.metrics.SensitivityAtSpecificity`
-- Class tf.compat.v2.metrics.SensitivityAtSpecificity
+- Class `tf.compat.v2.metrics.SensitivityAtSpecificity`
-- Class tf.metrics.SensitivityAtSpecificity
+- Class `tf.metrics.SensitivityAtSpecificity`
-Sensitivity measures the proportion of actual positives that are correctly identified as such (tp / (tp + fn)).
-Specificity measures the proportion of actual negatives that are correctly identified as such (tn / (tn + fp)).
+`Sensitivity` measures the proportion of actual positives that are correctly identified as such (tp / (tp + fn)). `Specificity` measures the proportion of actual negatives that are correctly identified as such (tn / (tn + fp)).
-This metric creates four local variables, true_positives, true_negatives, false_positives and false_negatives that are used to compute the sensitivity at the given specificity.
+This metric creates four local variables, `true_positives`, `true_negatives`, `false_positives` and `false_negatives` that are used to compute the sensitivity at the given specificity.
 The threshold for the given specificity value is computed and used to evaluate the corresponding sensitivity.
-If sample_weight is None, weights default to 1.
-Use sample_weight of 0 to mask values.
+If `sample_weight` is `None`, weights default to 1.
+Use `sample_weight` of 0 to mask values.
 For additional information about specificity and sensitivity, see the following: https://en.wikipedia.org/wiki/Sensitivity_and_specificity
 #### Usage: